 Identify the most at-risk areas in the company

 The program should be tailored to benefit the business and meet the needs of employees.
-It should be focused on the safety objectives laid out in your safety program.
+To better understand their safety concerns, you can run a safety culture perception survey.

 Focus on incentivizing staff to perform better in the areas which have proven to be the most challenging.